-When an employee wishes to terminate, a notice of ten (10) working days is requested from all non-contracted personnel and a notice of twenty (20) working days is requested of all contracted personnel.
-In the absence of a valid reason for requesting release on the part of the employee and/or when release would affect an extreme hardship on the University, the University reserves the right to refuse a release for contracted personnel during the period of the contract.
+When an employee wishes to terminate, a notice of ten (10) working days is requested from all non-contracted personnel.
+In the absence of a valid reason for requesting release on the part of the employee and/or when release would affect an extreme hardship on the university, the university reserves the right to refuse a release for contracted personnel during the period of the contract.